ericoporto/ags-manual-wiki/GameSavesCompatibility.md

 }
 </pre>

-Let's assume you had this in game version 1, made a save, then increased dynamic array's size in script to 200.
-What will happen if you now compile game version 2 and then restore old save?
-It contains dynamic array of size 100, which will be safely read.
-And if you have its length in a variable, that length will also be restored, so your script will likely function correctly so long as you check that variable to get array's length, and not rely on hardcoded number (100 in game version 1 or 200 in version 2).
+There are other ways of course, for instance you may store array's length in its first element.
+That way you keep it within array itself, but will have to remember it's there when you work with array.
+Anyway, that's a different topic.
+In any case, having array's length stored, if you ever change that array's size and restore older save, that length variable will be also restored and tell you correct array's size.
+If you still need array to be exactly size 200 in the new version of the game you may resize it after restoring a save.
+This is explained further in ["Solutions" section](#solution-4-extending-dynamic-arrays-and-dictionary).

+Less likely, but if you instead reduce array's size then the array restored from older save will be bigger in size than necessary, but that's much less of a problem and may be safely ignored.

-Now let's consider a custom managed struct.
-In game version 1 you have:
+As we are done with dynamic array, now let's consider a custom managed struct.
+Assume in game version 1 you have:
 <pre>
 managed struct MyStruct {
     int a;